preservim/nerdtree/README.markdown

 ------------

 The NERDTree is a file system explorer for the Vim editor.
-Using this plugin, you can visually browse complex directory hierarchies, quickly open files for reading or editing, and perform basic file system operations.
+Using this plugin, users can visually browse complex directory hierarchies, quickly open files for reading or editing, and perform basic file system operations.

 This plugin can also be extended with custom mappings using a special API.
-The details of this API and other NERDTree features is described in the included documentation.
+The details of this API and of other NERDTree features are described in the included documentation.

 ![NERDTree Screenshot](https://github.com/scrooloose/nerdtree/raw/master/screenshot.png)